 \subsubsection{Sample Complexity}

 Under homoscedasticity, the convergence rate of stochastic kriging with the Mat\'ern kernel has been well studied.
-It is shown in \cite{VaartZanten11} that under mild conditions, if (i) the response surface is a GP sample path induced by the Mat\'ern($\alpha$) kernel, and (ii) the Mat\'ern($\nu$) kernel and a random design are used in stochastic kriging, then the predictor \eqref{eq:SK-predictor} converges at the rate $n^{-\min(\alpha,\nu)/(2\nu+d)}$, assuming a single observation at each design point.
-It is easy to see that the fastest rate $n^{-\alpha/(2\alpha+d)}$ is attained at $\nu=\alpha$, that is, the model is correctly specified.
-In practice, the convergence rate of stochastic kriging is likely to be worse, since $\alpha$ is usually unknown, thereby prone to misspecification.
+It is shown in \cite{VaartZanten11} that under mild conditions, if (i) the response surface is a GP sample path induced by the Mat\'ern($\alpha$) kernel and (ii) the Mat\'ern($\nu$) kernel and a random design are used in stochastic kriging, then the predictor \eqref{eq:SK-predictor} converges at the rate $n^{-\min(\alpha,\nu)/(2\nu+d)}$, assuming a single observation at each design point.
+It is easy to see that the fastest rate $n^{-\alpha/(2\alpha+d)}$ is attained at $\nu=\alpha$; that is, the model is correctly specified.
+In practice, the convergence rate of stochastic kriging is likely to be worse, as $\alpha$ is usually unknown and therefore prone to misspecification.

 Note that the rate $n^{-\alpha/(2\alpha+d)}$ coincides with the \emph{minimax-optimal} rate for estimating with noisy samples an unknown function in a given space of ``smooth'' functions having a parameter $\alpha$ that measures the degree of smoothness \citep{Stone80}.
 The minimax-optimal rate basically specifies a fundamental lower bound on the error of any estimator of an unknown function in such a space \citep{Tsybakov09}.
-Hence, if the response surface is a GP sample path induced by the Mat\'ern($\alpha$) kernel, then regardless of the experimental design, the sample complexity for the predictor \eqref{eq:SK-predictor} to achieve a small error $\delta$ is at least of the order of magnitude $(1/\delta)^{2 + d/\alpha}$, which grows exponentially in $d$, manifesting the curse of dimensionality.
+Hence, if the response surface is a GP sample path induced by the Mat\'ern($\alpha$) kernel, then regardless of the experimental design, the sample complexity for the predictor \eqref{eq:SK-predictor} to achieve a small error $\delta$ is at least of the order of magnitude $(1/\delta)^{2 + d/\alpha}$, which grows exponentially in $d$, thus manifesting the curse of dimensionality.

 We introduce TM kernels in Section~\ref{sec:TMK} and TSG designs in Section~\ref{sec:SG}.
-We will show in Section~\ref{sec:sample} that their joint use can to some extent circumvent the curse of dimensionality on the convergence rate of stochastic kriging.
+In Section~\ref{sec:sample}, we show that their joint use can to some extent circumvent the curse of dimensionality on the convergence rate of stochastic kriging.